 - recommendations for intervention that relates to overall communication adequacy, including AAC measures, as needed;

 - diagnosis of a spoken language (listening and speaking) disorder;

-- identification of literacy problems;
+- identification of literacy (reading and writing) problems;

 - monitoring of literacy learning progress in students with identified speech sound disorder by SLPs and other professionals within the school setting;